Bungo Stray Dogs: Manga

 J. Laturnas from University of British Columbia noticed that Dazai's characterization in Bungo Stray Dogs and Bungō and Alchemist helped to revitalize the original author's works.
-"Of course, the character named ‘Dazai Osamu’ is not the person himself," Asagiri laughs, "the most important thing was to make [the author-characters] interesting in a manga-like way."
-The Dazai in Bungō Stray Dogs is not a characterification of the author himself but of the author's star text: an abstract representation of “Dazai” and his literature in popular imagination.
+"Of course, the character named 'Dazai Osamu' is not the person himself," Asagiri laughs, "the most important thing was to make [the author-characters] interesting in a manga-like way."
+The Dazai in Bungō Stray Dogs is not a characterification of the author himself but of the author's star text: an abstract representation of "Dazai" and his literature in popular imagination.
 Likewise, Dazai's character is heavily inspired by No Longer Human and its protagonist, Ōba Yōzō, with a few references to the historical author's life, personality, and preferences.
 In regards to his past, he has no desires nor a reason to live and has suffered in solitude for most of his life.
 Thus, he resorts to playing the role of a clown and hiding most of his true emotions with suicidal antics.
 However, Dazai's character has still made significant progress towards the fulfilment of his friend Oda's dying wish for him to turn to the light, and uses his inner darkness and past experiences to serve as a guiding light.

+In "Análise da representação de autores da literatura japonesa em Bungo Stray Dogs", Ana Clara Sousa Araújo said that the Bungo Stray Dogs help to promote real life authors by using their names for Atsushi and the rest.
+Atsushi finds himself lost when he discovers that the director of his former orphanage, the person he hated most in his life for always keeping him locked up, did so to prevent Atsushi from discovering who he really was, wishing to protect him from the truth about himself and his unconscious, savage actions.
+This point demonstrates the complexity of how different human ideals can affect reality, with situations where a completely inhumane and malicious action can be interpreted by another as a simple act of condolence.
+However, Atsushi is commonly considered an overshadowed protagonist, sometimes forgotten as the true protagonist by new readers or those who don't consume the manga itself.
+However, as the reading progresses, his important development in the work becomes noticeable, especially in his connections to the literary work "Sangetsuki" or The Moon over the Mountain, translated as "The Moon over the Mountain" or "The Beast under the Moonlight," by the classic author Atsushi Nakajima.